Data Book for Policy Makers: Maternal and Infant Health in the United States

 - 67 babies die before reaching their first birthday

 The March of Dimes Data Book for Policy Makers: Maternal, Infant, and Child Health in the United States 2014 provides, in an easy-to-use resource guide, national and state data highlighting infant mortality, birth defects, preterm and low birthweight births, access to care for women and children, and health promotion strategies.
 The Data Book is aimed at public policy makers and others seeking quick facts.
+Interested in data on a specific state?
+Check out the Data Book State Pages.

 For more detail, and regular updates of many of the data presented in this book, visit PeriStats, the March of Dimes interactive data resource.